biga-ahk/biga.ahk/src/array/sortedIndex.md

-Uses a search to determine the lowest index at which value should be inserted into array in order to maintain its sort order.
+Uses a binary search to determine the lowest index at which value should be inserted into array in order to maintain its sort order.

 ## Arguments